mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 -->

-### GDPs as a way to surface and discuss Computational Thinking and Systems Concepts
+### GDPs as a way to surface and discuss embedded computational, design and systems concepts

 <!-- While the contextual factors involved in this learning environment did not require alignment with a particular curriculum or external examination, computing, design and systems concepts have the potential to arise as part of the game making process.  -->